 Rancho Bernardo-Glassman Recreation Center

-Come down to Rancho Bernardo Community Park for the 2nd annual Halloween Carnival in the park event.
-This will be a Free event for the entire family, so tryout your Halloween costume early on October 21st from 5-8 pm.
-We will have Carnival games with prizes, Food for $1 or less including hot dogs, popcorn & shaved ice, cotton candy and more.
-Scary arts & crafts and a new improved Halloween Costume contest!
-There will also be a jumper & obstacle course, community booths and treats for all participants.
+Come down to Rancho Bernardo Community Park for the 2nd annual Snow in the Park event.
+This will be a Free event for the entire family, so tryout your sled on our snowy slopes on December 3rd from 12-4 pm.
+We will have more snow than last year with less lines, bring your own sled or we will have some available.
+Santa will be making an appearance at the park.
+There will be carnival games with prizes, food for $1 or less including hot dogs, popcorn, shaved ice, cotton candy, hot coco, cookies and more.
+There will also be a jumper & our new giant obstacle course as well as community booths and treats for all participants.
 Don't miss out on the fun, come to this Free community event!

 New Programs and Open Play

 Our newest program to launch is Parents Night Out.
 Go out for a night on the town feeling confident that your little ones are safe and having the time of their lives.
 Parents can drop their kids off at 5 p.m. and pick their kids up before 9 p.m.
 While parents are on their date, the kids will be having fun doing arts and crafts, games, sports, and watching a G or PG-rated movie.
 Children must be potty trained and between ages of 4 to 13 years old.
 Click on the link to register for this new program.

 Our Tiny Tot program has a Tumbling/Gymnastics class offered on Tuesdays from 11 a.m. to 12 noon.
 Also, an Arts & Crafts class on Thursdays from 11 a.m. to 12 noon as well.
 Click on the class you would like, and sign up now!